 My two greatest passions are music and sport.
-My arthritis has stopped me from enjoying either of these hobbies, but it’s what drove me to write.
+My arthritis has stopped me from enjoying either of these hobbies periodically throughout my life, but it’s what drove me to write.
 I can’t sit still – my life experiences of living with disability to different degrees throughout my life has led me to a need to contribute—a desire to create.
 I hope that my commitment and passion for this cause comes across in my writing.

 The good, the bad and the ugly

 Finally, I will not shy away from the associated challenges of living with an autoimmune disease.
 I hope that by openly talking about mental health, relationships, parenting and employment it can help others in a similar situation or newly diagnosed.

 I want to show what is possible with arthritis, but it’s important also to highlight the struggle.
 The pain, isolation, challenges it brings with family, holding down a job and the strain placed on one’s mental health.
 I intend to start conversations, to break down stereotypes about arthritis being ‘just an old person’s disease’ and to portray the full picture of autoimmune disease.
 These ripples are felt way beyond inflamed joints and pain.